 quoted in the path.

-To learn more about how paths are used in Velociraptor see Velociraptor Paths
+For a more in-depth discussion of paths in Velociraptor see Velociraptor Paths

 Glob expressions are meant to be simple to write and to